by Fr. Tommy Lane

 Lord, the presence of all these chores awaiting me says you have richly blessed my family.
 I shall do them all cheerfully and I shall do them gratefully.
 (Author Unknown)

 Such a beautiful positive attitude is what you would expect of a disciple of Jesus.
-This is not the attitude we see in the Jews who were complaining about Jesus in the Gospel today (John 6:41).
+This is not the attitude we see in those who were complaining about Jesus in the Gospel today (John 6:41).
 He said to them, “Stop complaining to each other.”
 (John 6:43) Why were they complaining?
 They did not really know Jesus.
-If they had known Jesus properly they would not have complained.
-We would all do well to pay heed to these words of Jesus, “Stop complaining to each other” because sometimes we complain like the Jews of his time.
-You have the power to be happy and stop complaining.
-It is a question of attitude.
+If they had known Jesus properly, they would not have complained.
+We would all do well to pay heed to these words of Jesus, “Stop complaining to each other,” because sometimes we complain like the people of Jesus’ time.
+You have the power to be happy and stop complaining—it is a question of attitude.
 Be grateful for what you have.
-See the presence of God with you.
-Count your blessings.
+See the presence of God with you and count your blessings.

-When we have problems to overcome, and we all do from time to time, let us ask the Lord for help.
-In our first reading (1 Kings 19:4-8) we heard that Elijah received strength from heaven to continue his journey when he was overcome.
+When we have problems to overcome, and we all do from time to time, we ask the Lord for help.
+In the first reading (1 Kings 19:4-8), we heard that Elijah received strength from heaven to continue his journey when he was overcome.
 Jesus is the bread of life to strengthen us to overcome all our problems.
-Let’s listen again to what we hear in the readings for today’s Mass:
+Again, this is what we hear in today’s Mass:

 I woke up early today, excited over all I get to do before the clock strikes midnight.